 In this stop (see p.
-7 for location), the Eo-Cimmerian unconformity eroded a gypsum bed that could be equivalent to the Heldburg Gypse (Fig. 33).
+5 for location), the Eo-Cimmerian Unconformity eroded a gypsum bed that could be equivalent to the 'Heldburg Gyps' of Germany (Fig. IV.26A).
+The numerous paleodolines (Fig. IV.26B) recently discovered in the region SE of Thionville could be formed as a result of the lowering of water table coeval with the genesis of the Eo-Cimmerian Uncoformity.

-Between the SE part of the basin to the NE the 'Argiles de Chanvilles' Fm is more and more developed (Fig. III.2), but less developed than in the centre part of the Paris Basin, where thicker anhydrite formation occur.
+Between the SE part of the basin to the NE the 'Argiles de Chanvilles' Fm is more and more developed, but less than in the central part of the Paris Basin, where thicker anhydrite formation occur.